South Nottinghamshire Cricket League

 The South Nottinghamshire Cricket League serves Nottingham and the surrounding towns and villages.
 The South Nottinghamshire Cricket League (SNCL) is one of two Nottinghamshire leagues that feeds into the ECB accredited Nottinghamshire Cricket Board Premier League.
-The headquarters for the SNCL is based in Stapleford, Nottinghamshire.
-Nottinghamshire Recreational Cricket is the body responsible for all recreational cricket in the Nottinghamshire and ensures the smooth running of the game on a number of different levels.
+The headquarters for the SNCL is based in Kinoulton, Nottinghamshire.
+Nottinghamshire Recreational Cricket is the body responsible for all recreational cricket in Nottinghamshire and ensures the smooth running of the game on a number of different levels.

 The Nottinghamshire Cricket Board Premier League is the top level of competition for recreational club cricket in Nottinghamshire, and since it was formed in 1999 it has been a designated ECB Premier League.
-It has two feeder leagues serving the North and South of the county:
+It has two feeder leagues serving the north and south of the county: